MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 - **Sales Copilot license**: View, save to CRM, share to Teams, or copy email summaries as described in this article.
 - **Copilot for Sales license**: See the fully integrated experience within Microsoft Outlook.
 Learn more in [View CRM-enriched email summaries in Outlook](./email-summary-premium.md).

-Unsure about the difference between Sales Copilot and Copilot for Sales?
-Learn more in [What's changed with Sales Copilot to Microsoft 365 Copilot for Sales](./whats-new-copilot-sales.md).

 ## Anatomy of an email summary

 :::image type="content" source="media/email-summary-replying.png" alt-text="Screenshot of an email summary card in the Copilot for Sales pane in Outlook when replying to an email, with numbered callouts.":::